tommai78101/tommai78101.github.io/_posts/blogs/2015-11-21-Sharing-tips.md

 Thanks to those who helped along the way on the official Unity forums, as well as some of those on Freenode IRC channel #unity3d, #reddit-gamedev, and #gamedev.

+Knowing that UNET provides [Command] and [ClientRPC], these are enough to make basic network code that the server and the client can understand and interact.
+But these can go more in depth with the use of [Client] (or known as [ClientCallback]), [Server] (or known as [ServerCallback]).

 The template is as follows:

 {% highlight csharp %}